 Mushrooms should always be washed before using.
 Dirt and other organic matter can get stuck in the gills.
 Gently wash the entire mushroom before using to prevent grittiness in your dishes.

 Soy-marinated mushrooms are a great topping for lots of Asian dishes or as part of an appetizer spread.
-They're delicious when eaten eaten warm or cold!
+They're delicious when eaten warm or cold!

 📖 Recipe